TVApro/GBCodonCounter/README.md

 *.gb, .gbk, .gbff and other GenBank files containing annotations

-*.fna files containing nucleotide sequences of genes (be careful - the program is not yet able to adequately exclude tRNA, rRNA and ncRNA from such files)
+*.fna files containing nucleotide sequences of genes (be careful - the program is not yet able to adequately exclude tRNA, rRNA and ncRNA from such files).
+Use file with CDS only

 The program generates *.fna files without RNA itself in a separate folder, they can be used later